mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_stream_t.rst

 Stream Types
 ------------

 There are a number of built in stream types that come with mongoc.
 The default configuration is a buffered unix stream.
-If SSL is in use, that in turn is wrapped in a tls stream.
+If TLS is in use, that in turn is wrapped in a tls stream.

 .. only:: html